 While this has been a longstanding rule on our archive, it bears repeating that we do not accept material that is NC-17 in nature.
 Stories deemed to be too graphic or glorifying will not be accepted into our archive.

 HPFF uses warnings to assist readers in finding appropriate material and we request that authors err on the side of caution when assigning warnings to their stories.
 A story will never be rejected for being “over” rated, but it may be rejected if the warnings and rating are deemed too low.
 In addition to the descriptions below, please refer to the Staff Tutorials for more help in deciding the appropriate warnings for your story.

-The warning "Strong Language" can only apply to stories rated 15+ and Mature.
-The strong language warning applies to all stories containing language more severe in nature.
-The warning "Strong Language" can also apply to stories with excessive "less severe" obscenities.
+This warning can only apply to stories rated 15+ and Mature.
+The warning applies to all stories containing language more severe in nature.
+The warning "Contains Profanity" can also apply to stories with excessive "less severe" obscenities.

 Mild Violence: (12+, 15+, Mature)